drewstaylor/area-52-course-2-lessons/lesson-04-portal/exercise-03/exercise.md

 };
 ```

 `Tokens` returns a [JSON](https://en.wikipedia.org/wiki/JSON) array.
 If `owner` has 0 NFTs, the response array will be empty.
-If they own 1, or more, tokens it returns an array of the owned token IDs.
+If they own 1 or more tokens, it returns an array of the owned `token_id`s.

 ### Enummerability in Cw721

-Like most requests in CosmWasm and Cosmos, `cw721` tokens are [enumerable](https://github.com/CosmWasm/cw-nfts/blob/main/packages/cw721/README.md#enumerable), which is implemented using [pagination](https://github.com/CosmWasm/cw-nfts/blob/main/packages/cw721/README.md#enumerable).
+`cw721` tokens are [enumerable](https://github.com/CosmWasm/cw-nfts/blob/main/packages/cw721/README.md#enumerable), which is implemented using [pagination](https://github.com/CosmWasm/cw-nfts/blob/main/packages/cw721/README.md#enumerable).

-We can use the `limit` and `start_after` parameters of the `Tokens` query to manage pulling data for `owner`s holding a lot of NFTs.
+Use the `limit` and `start_after` parameters of the `Tokens` query for pulling data for those greedy whales holding _a lot_ of NFTs.

 By default (e.g. `limit` and `start_after` set to `None`) enumerable queries return the first 100 records.

-If an `owner` holds more than 100 tokens, the second page of results can be queried by setting `start_after` to `100`.
+If an `owner` holds more than 100 tokens, the second page of results can be queried by setting `start_after` to `100`:

 ```rs
 let query_msg = QueryMsg::Tokens {